jazzfan2/anagram/README.md

 # Name: anagram.sh
-anagram.sh - A program that generates a full list of anagrams in a chosen (combination of) language(s).
+anagram - A program that generates a full list of anagrams in a chosen (combination of) language(s).
+Three versions are available:
+- anagram.sh  - Bash version with awk (with 'quasi-2D'-arrays)
+- anagrams.sh - Bash version with awk (with real 2D-arrays)
+- anagrams.sh - Python3 version, derived from anagrams.sh

 # Description:
-anagram.sh is a shell script based on awk, that generates a full list of anagrams in the chosen language(s) present on the system.
+anagram is a script that generates a full list of anagrams in the chosen language(s) present on the system.
 In case a (combination of) word(s) - whether or not existing(!) - is given as argument(s), it only generates the anagrams that fit the (combination of) word(s).